 Yes, you read that correctly – no, it’s not an alternative fact – the giant white bear most commonly associated with the icy landscapes at the top of the world is in fact originally from Ireland.

-So this certainly means World Polar Bear day carries extra significance for us Irish.
-And it’s because of this connection we really should pay more attention to the ongoing and serious challenges they face as well.
+So this certainly means World Polar Bear day carries extra significance for us Irish and with this connection we really should pay special attention to the ongoing and increasingly serious challenges they face.

 Not a great return on effort and climate change is making things far worse for them.